 Connecticut College, 1997

-Jeffrey W. Davis is an assistant U.S. attorney and deputy chief of the Public Corruption Section for the U.S. Attorney’s Office.
-As a federal prosecutor, Davis has tried numerous cases involving public corruption, civil rights, drug trafficking and economic crimes.
+Jeffrey W. Davis is the Chief of the Public Integrity and Special Matters Section for the United States Attorney’s Office for the Northern District of Georgia.
+As a federal prosecutor, Davis has tried numerous cases involving public corruption, civil rights, drug trafficking, and economic crimes.

 Davis graduated with honors from Emory University School of Law in 2002, and graduated from Connecticut College in 1997.
 In 2005, Davis received a professional certificate in forensic accounting from New York University.